agrifooddatacanada/RRDMS_Workshop/README.md

 - Review of the [FAIR data principles](Day_2/D2_All_Sessions.pdf).

-- The importance of [data reusability](Day_2/D2_All_Sessions.pdf) and how we can keep reusability in mind in every step of a research project -- developing a reusability mindset.
+- The importance of [data reusability](Day_2/D2_All_Sessions.pdf) and how we can keep reusability in mind in every step of a research project: developing a reusability mindset.
 Strategies to record data that meet domain-relevant community standards and are associated with detailed provenance.

 #### Tour at the Ontario Dairy Research Centre